Yiling-Huo/eye-tracking-workshop-slides-2024/_handout/week2.md

 The horse raced past the barn fell.
 \end{exe}
 ```

+#### What we learn from difficulties {-}

+In general, syntactic parsing and semantic interpretation occur rapidly and effortlessly during reading, so much so that we are typically unaware of these processes.
+However, when these processes encounter difficulties and sentence comprehension breaks down, we gain valuable insights into the workings of the sentence processing system.
+In the previous section, we've illustrated garden path sentences and how the difficulties they induce help us understand sentence processing.

+But processing difficulties during reading are very diverse.
+Next, let's see an example of another type of difficulty (difficulty in reference resolution) has helped us understand the way readers use syntactic constraints during comprehension.

 In a classic study about the time course of sentence comprehension, Sturt [@sturt2003time] tested whether reflexive resolution is guided by grammatical constraints (here, Principle A^[An anaphor must be bound in its binding domain.]).